sjaakp/yii2-timeline/README.md

 `$options` is an array with the following keys:

-- **width**: the part of Timeline occupied by this band, as a percentage or another CSS3 dimension (yes, you're right: 'height' would be a more proper name, but this is how Simile Timiline defines it),
+- **width**: the part of Timeline occupied by this band, as a percentage or another CSS3 dimension (yes, you're right: 'height' would be a more proper name, but this is how Simile Timeline defines it),
 - **layout**: the only sensible value is 'overview'; 'detailed' will also work, but seems to be very buggy; all other values (including none) default to 'compact', which is the layout of the main band
 - **intervalUnit**: the time unit that divides the horizontal scale of the Band.
 The value should be one of the following unit constants (yes, Timeline has an astonishing range!):
 	- `Timeline::MILLISECOND`